The Black Hole

 The tools available to candidates have multiplied.
 ChatGPT and Claude can analyze job descriptions, identify key requirements, and help rewrite resume bullets to better match.
 Specialized platforms like Jobscan score your resume against specific job postings and suggest improvements.
 Tools like Teal and Kickresume use AI to generate content and track applications.

 But there’s a backlash building.
-74% of hiring managers say they can identify AI-generated resumes.
-57% report being significantly less likely to hire candidates whose applications appear entirely AI-written.
+ResumeBuilder’s same survey found that 74 percent of hiring managers say they can identify AI-generated resumes.
+57 percent report being significantly less likely to hire candidates whose applications appear entirely AI-written.
 The main concerns: generic language, repetitive phrasing, inauthentic voice, and potential misrepresentation of qualifications.

-So how do you thread this needle?
-Kevin’s approach offers a template: use AI to enhance, not replace.
-Start with your actual experience, your real accomplishments.
-Let AI help you see gaps, suggest stronger language, catch keywords you missed.
-Then edit everything—ruthlessly—until it sounds like you again.
+The threading of this needle requires discipline: use AI to enhance, not replace.
+Start with actual experience, real accomplishments.
+Let AI help identify gaps, suggest stronger language, catch missed keywords.
+Then edit ruthlessly until it sounds authentic again.
 The goal is a resume that satisfies the algorithm and survives the human review that follows.
-If it sounds like ChatGPT wrote it, you’ve gone too far.
+If it reads like ChatGPT wrote it, the optimization has gone too far.

 The effectiveness of AI assistance depends heavily on how you ask.
 Vague prompts generate vague results.
 Specific, context-rich prompts generate useful output.